DaveOdden/exhibit-a/README.md

 ## Refinement

-- Store Google Auth data in NgRx Store to persist auth
+- Store Google Auth data in NgRx Store to persist auth.
-- Have header reflect auth state (could even just be a different background color)
+- Have header reflect auth state (could even just be a different background color).
 - Route transitions need to be worked on.
+- So far, no unit tests have been written.

 ## Coming Plans